nosas/blog/toonvision/classification/article.md

 It would make a fun project to create a model that upscales the images to a higher resolution.
 Then we could use those high-resolution images in this dataset.

-### Creating the datasets
+### Creating the dataset objects

-After the objects are extracted and placed in the `unsorted` folder, we can create the datasets.
+After the objects are extracted and placed in the `unsorted` folder, we can create the [Keras dataset objects](https://www.tensorflow.org/api_docs/python/tf/data/Dataset).
 First, we need to create balanced datasets within the `data/[train|validate|test]` folders.
 Remember that we're aiming for a 60/20/20 split for the training, validation, and testing datasets`, respectively.